githubscientist/fsdcwdtb27/readme.md

 - POST: Used to send data to the server.
 - PUT: Used to update data on the server.
 - DELETE: Used to delete data from the server.

+Class:

+- a blueprint or
+- a template for creating objects.
+- a collection of objects.

+Object:

+- an instance of a class.

+this:

+- this is a keyword that refers to the current object in the context of a class.

+constructor:

+- a special method that is called when an object is created from a class.
+- it is used to initialize the properties of the object.